Services

 Donating to the BPDRC

-Your generous donation to the Borderline Personality Disorder Resource Center ensures that we can continue to provide this helpful service to people affected by BPD.
+Your generous donation to the Borderline Personality Disorder Resource Center ensures we can continue providing this helpful service to people affected by BPD.
 Any amount is appreciated.
-Donations are tax deductible.
+Donations are tax-deductible.